Digital disruption has seen a massive shift in industry and business. What have been some of the most dramatic changes over the past year?

 While the interest in data-driven solutions is shaping digital disruption, companies are also being forced to develop robust data governance structures and examine the way data is being shared and managed.
 This year saw a heightened emphasis on data privacy and data protection, and we can expect far more developments and focus on this area in 2019 as emerging technologies such as AI and IoT become more entrenched.

-What do you believe are the biggest challenges facing organisations in 2019?
+What do you believe are the biggest challenges facing organisations?

 Cybersecurity will undoubtedly be one of the foremost challenges, with cybercriminals becoming increasingly sophisticated and prolific.
 With the rise of IoT and millions of new Internet-connected devices entering the market, cybercriminals will be pursuing any and every possible vulnerability.
 In 2018, Bloomberg broke the story of a possible hardware supply chain hack, which could herald a new era of supply chain hacks in which companies will find themselves very vulnerable to attack on the hardware level.